nika-tkachenko/Maze/README.md

 # Maze Generator for 2D Game

 This project is a console-based application designed to generate 2D mazes for a game.
 The mazes are represented as matrices with different cell types, including an entrance, an exit, roads, walls, traps, and treasures.
-The application ensures that there is always a path from the entrance to the exit, taking into account the possibility of traps.

 ## Features